By Heather Rhoades

-Mustard seed plants are normally grown from seed but can be grown from purchase seedlings as well.
+Mustard seed plants are normally grown from seed but can be grown from purchased seedlings as well.
 When selecting mustard seeds for planting, any mustard plant grown for greens can also be grown for mustard seed.

-Plant the mustard seed about 3 weeks before your last frost date.
+Plant the mustard seed about three weeks before your last frost date.
 Since you will be harvesting the mustard seed, there is no need to use succession planting like you do with mustard greens.
-Plant your mustard seeds about a 1 inch apart.
-Once they sprout, thin the seedlings out so that they are 6 inches apart.
+Plant your mustard seeds about an 1 inch apart.
+Once they sprout, thin the seedlings so that they are 6 inches apart.
 Mustard plants grown for seed are planted further apart than plants grown for just leaves as the mustard plant will be getting much larger before it flowers.

 If you are planting purchased mustard seedlings, plant these 6 inches apart as well.